haziqj/phd-poster/docs/_pages/04-var-select.md

 A valid way of doing this is by performing inference on the scale parameters $$\lambda_1, \dots, \lambda_p$$.

 Where these parameters are estimated using maximum marginal likelihood, the distribution of the scale parameters are asymptotically normal.
-A simple test of significance can be done, and this would also correspond to the significance of the particular regression function since each $$f_j$$ is of the form
+A straightforward test of significance can be done, and this would also correspond to the significance of the particular regression function since each $$f_j$$ is of the form

 $$
-f_j(x_{ij}) = \lambda_j \sum_{k=1}^n h(x_{ij}, x_{ik}) w_k,
+f_j(x_{ij}) = \lambda_j \sum_{k=1}^n h(x_{ij}, x_{ik}) w_k.
 $$

-where the $$w_k$$ have a normal posterior distribution.

 ## Model Comparison via Empirical Bayes Factors

 Alternatively, model comparison can be done by comparing likelihoods.
-Again, as these models are fitted using maximum marginal likelihood, the log-likelihood ratio comparing two different models will follow an asymptotic $$\chi^2$$ distribution with degrees of freedom equal to the difference in the number of scale parameters in the two models.
+Again, as these models are fitted using maximum marginal likelihood, the log-likelihood ratio comparing two different models will follow an asymptotic $$\chi^2$$ distribution with degrees of freedom equal to the difference in the number of scale parameters in the models being compared.
 If the number of parameters are the same, then the model with the higher likelihood can be chosen.

-Such a method of comparing likelihoods is also known as comparing empirical Bayes factors, where the Bayes factor of comparing model $$M_1$$ to model $$M_2$$ is given by
+Such a method of comparing marginal likelihoods can be seen as Bayesian model selection using empirical Bayes factors, where the Bayes factor of comparing model $$M_1$$ to model $$M_2$$ is defined as

 $$
 \text{BF}(M_1,M_2) = \frac{\text{marginal likelihood for model } M_1}{\text{marginal likelihood for model } M_2}.
 $$

-The word 'empirical' stems from the fact that the parameters are estimated via maximum likelihood, which is seen as an empirical Bayes approach.
+The word 'empirical' stems from the fact that the parameters are estimated via an empirical Bayes approach (maximum marginal likelihood).

 ## Bayesian Model Selection

 When the number of predictors $$p$$ is large, then enumerating all possible model likelihoods for comparison becomes infeasible.
-Greedy selection methods such as forward or backward selection do exist, but these do not fully explore the entire model space.
+Greedy selection methods such as forward or backward selection do exist, but one can never hope to completely explore the entire model space with these heuristic methods.

-We employ a fully Bayesian treatment to explore the space of models and obtain estimates for (posterior) model probabilities given by
+We employ a fully Bayesian treatment to explore the space of models and obtain posterior estimates for model probabilities given by

 $$
 p(M|\mathbf y) = \int p(\mathbf y|M,\theta) p(\theta|M) p(M) \, \text{d}\theta,
 $$

 where $$M$$ is a model index and $$\theta$$ are the parameters of the model.
-The model with the highest probability can be chosen, or a quantity of interest $$\Delta$$ estimated using model averaging techniques over a model set $$\mathcal M$$:
+The model with the highest probability can be chosen, or a quantity of interest $$\Delta$$ estimated using model averaging techniques over a model set $$\mathcal M$$ by way of

 $$
-\sum_{M \in \mathcal M} p(M|\mathbf y) \cdot \text{E}[\Delta|M, \mathbf y].
+\hat \Delta = \sum_{M \in \mathcal M} p(M|\mathbf y) \, \text{E}[\Delta|M, \mathbf y].
 $$

 <div>